Horace Vere, 1st Baron Vere of Tilbury: Family

 Horace Vere, born in 1565, was the fourth son of Geoffrey Vere of Crepping Hall, Essex, a younger son of John de Vere, 15th Earl of Oxford, and Elizabeth Trussell.
 His mother was Elizabeth Hardekyn (d.
 December 1615), daughter of Richard Hardekyn (d.
 1558) of Wotton House near Castle Hedingham.
 He had three brothers, John Vere (c.
 1558 – 1624) of Kirby Hall near Castle Hedingham, Sir Francis Vere (born c.
 1560), and Robert Vere (b.
 1562), and a sister, Frances Vere (born 1567), who married, as his second wife, the 'colonial adventurer and author', Sir Robert Harcourt (1574/5 – 1631), of Nuneham on 20 March 1598.

+Horace Vere was a first cousin of the court poet and playwright Edward de Vere, 17th Earl of Oxford (1550–1604), Lord Great Chamberlain of England under Queen Elizabeth I, and possibly the model for the character of Hamlet's friend, "good Horatio".

 Military career

 Anglo-Spanish War (1585-1604)

 Vere left home in 1590 to join his two elder brothers, Robert and Sir Francis, in the Netherlands, commencing his service in the infantry company of the latter during his tenure of office as sergeant-major-general.
-He was wounded during the assault by English and Dutch soldiers on the fortress of Steenwijk on 5 July 1592, was recommended by his brother for a company at the siege of Groningen in June 1594, and was knighted for his gallantry at the siege of Cadiz in June 1596.
+He was wounded during the assault by English and Dutch soldiers on the fortress of Steenwijk on 5 July 1592, was recommended by his brother for a company at the siege of Groningen in June 1594, and was knighted for his gallantry at the siege of Cádiz in June 1596.